sass/sass-site/source/install.md

 ### Install on Mac OS X or Linux (Homebrew) {#install-brew}

-If you use [the Homebrew package manager] for Mac OS X or Linux, you can install Dart Sass by running
+If you use [the Homebrew package manager] for macOS or Linux, you can install Dart Sass by running

 ```shellsession